-We have not identified any material misstatements arising from fraud in revenue and expenditure recognition or management override.
+We have not identified any material misstatements arising from fraud in revenue and expenditure recognition and management override.

-Audit findings and conclusions: Significant risk - Misstatements due to fraud or error - Inappropriate capitalisation of revenue expenditure We have not identified any material misstatements arising from the inappropriate capitalisation of revenue.
+Audit findings and conclusions: Significant risk - Misstatements due to fraud or error - Inappropriate capitalisation of revenue expenditure We have not identified any material misstatements arising from fraud in revenue and expenditure recognition and the inappropriate capitalisation of revenue.

-Audit findings and conclusions: Area of audit focus - Valuation of land and buildings We are satisfied with the material accuracy of the valuation of land and buildings.
+Audit findings and conclusions: Area of audit focus - Valuation of land and buildings Our work is still in progress at the time of writing this report.